superwebshare/super-web-share/README.txt

 New Features:
 * Compatible with WordPress 6.1
-* Fixes the accessibility issues.
-Props to Samot80
+* Fixes the accessibility issues.  (props to Samot80 and sudarshankotian for reporting this)
 * Minified the CSS and JS files for performance
 * Added 'defer' for page performance improvements
-* Option to change the Fallback popup's title
+* Option to change the Fallback popup's title (props to @aqhvcd11 for suggesting this feature)
 * Option to disable native share on desktop
 * Option to change the color of text and icon for the fallback
 * Option to change the color of text and icon for the share buttons